eahanson/related-files/README.md

 - [x] one annotation per line
 - [x] multiple annotations per line
 - [ ] multi-line annotations

+## Contributing

+Contributions are welcome.
+Use `bin/dev/test` to test changes, `bin/dev/build` to copy the changed JS file to the Nova extension dir.

 ## License, Copyright, Attributions